 M+ Screenings: Restored Images from Taiwan represents a joint effort from Hong Kong and Taiwan to promote the diversity of Chinese cinema and the importance of preserving ‘the seventh art’.
 Spanning from silent films of the 1910s to a martial arts classic of the 1970s, the selected works—including feature films, shorts, and newsreels—were mostly restored by the Taiwan Film Institute, as part of its digital film restoration project launched in 2013.
 Over the past six years, the project has demonstrated huge success with more than thirty Chinese-language films restored, taking full advantage of recent developments in digital technology.

 This screening programme also features a selection of shorts by Taiwanese director Richard Chen Yao-Chi, which were made during and after his film studies at the University of California, Los Angeles, in the 1960s.
-Combining a realist aesthetic with an experimental approach, his works remain significant and influential to this day.
-In addition to Chen’s documentaries, the newsreels from 1946, filmed at a time of social and political turbulence, became valuable records for the history of Taiwan.
+Combining a realist aesthetic with an experimental approach, his works remain significant and influential to this day Shown together with Chen’s documentaries, the newsreels from 1946, filmed at a time of social and political turbulence are valuable records for the history of Taiwan.
 As part of this weekend-long programme, representatives from the institute are invited to share their experience in film restoration, prompting discussion on the current situation in Hong Kong and the way forward in preserving film art and culture.